sjl/.plan/README.markdown

 Finished the Trains exercise for the Prolog class.
 It was harder than I expected — my Prolog skills definitely need work.
 But I guess that's what the class is for, right?

+# July 2018

+## 2018-07-01

+The quest to make my new Linux machine usable continues.
+Finally managed to build Weechat from source after screwing around in dependency hell for a while (apparently there's no `libgnutls30-dev` for Ubuntu 18.04?).
+Also managed to get the sound coming out the right ports after some dark incantation with `pactl`.
+Not using Gnome as a WM apparently means I'm going to be perpetually confused about how to configure anything on this damn machine, I guess.